 This factsheet discusses the generalised lifecycle of scale insects and the difference between 'soft' and 'hard' scales.
 Refer to the scale insect pest management plan for more detail on the biology of commonly encountered scale groups including common species encountered in a production nurseries in Australia.
 Also refer to the pest management plan for detailed strategies for managing scale insect pests.
-Refer to the mealybug factsheet at the NGIA website for the management of biology and this group specifically.
+Refer to the mealybug factsheet at the NGIA website for the this biology and management of group specifically.